jrandj/aws-security-specialty/README.md

 1. Within an organization’s policy, determine when to federate a directory services to IAM.

-    * The AWS Security Toke Service (STS) provides a token after authenticating against an LDAP directory (such as AD).
+    * The AWS Security Toke Service (STS) provides a SAML token after authenticating against an LDAP directory (such as AD).
 Once we have the token, any attempt to access an AWS resource will go via IAM first to check the token.

 1. Design a scalable authorization model that includes users, groups, roles, and policies.